dayadam/news-scraper/README.md

 # news-scraper

-This is a full stack application that allows users to update the inventory of items in a MySQL database.
+This is a full stack application that scrapes article headlines and snippets from [Hypepotamus](https://hypepotamus.com/) and allows users to save and delete comments on the articles.
 ---

 ## Table of Contents